Open Hearts

 Open Hearts (Elsker dig for evigt) is a 2002 Danish drama film directed by Susanne Bier using the minimalist filmmaking techniques of the Dogme 95 manifesto.
 It stars Mads Mikkelsen, Nikolaj Lie Kaas, Sonja Richter and Paprika Steen.
 Also referred to as Dogme #28, Open Hearts relates the story of two couples whose lives are traumatized by a car crash and adultery.

 Open Hearts received a 93% approval rating on Rotten Tomatoes movie review website.
-Susanne Bier received the International Critics Award at the 2002 Toronto International Film Festival "for the fact that it proves that dogma has come of age and matured into a potent cinematic language that skillfully captures the freeing of real emotions that extreme trauma creates within the lives of the characters in her film."
+Susanne Bier received the International Critics Award at the 2002 Toronto International Film Festival.
 The film won both the Bodil and Robert awards for Best Danish Film in 2003.

 Plot

-An engaged couple is torn apart after the man is paralyzed in an accident and the woman falls in love with the husband of the woman who caused the accident.
 Joachim, a young man, is made a tetraplegic and hospitalized indefinitely by a car crash after being hit by Marie.
-Marie's husband Niels is a doctor at the hospital, and he falls for Joachim's fiancee Cecilie, and they have an affair.
-Niels then leaves his wife, teenage daughter and two young boys for Cecilie, who abandons Joachim.
+Marie's husband Niels is a doctor at the hospital, and he falls for Joachim's fiancée Cecilie, and they have an affair.
+Niels then leaves his wife, teenage daughter, and two young boys for Cecilie, who abandons Joachim.